googlemaps-samples/js-3d-area-explorer/README.md

 ### NodeJS server

-You can always use your own local webserver to show the Neighbourhood Discovery app like so:
+You can always use your own local webserver to show the 3D Area Explorer app like this:

 `npx http-server -p 5500 ./src`